 In Reception, children expand on this learning by continuing to develop their sense of time.
-Often this comes from the children's own experiences and will be shared with teachers to be shared with the class.
-For example, when children take part in the 'Celebrations' topic they will share exciting things that they have done in the past.
+Often this comes from the children's own experiences and will be shared with teachers or with their class.
+For example, when children take part in the 'Celebrations' topic they will share exciting celebrations that they have been to or had a part in in the past.
 These incidental learning opportunities are built on by the teaching staff as they happen and are part of the 'Understanding the World' curriculum.
 There is also an emphasis on historical vocabulary such as 'in the past', 'a long time ago', 'the same/different'.

 However, specific historical learning is also planned at opportune moments throughout the year.
-To help develop their sense of time, 'Memory Boxes' have been introduced in each class so that children have a chance to start exploring historical concepts like chronology, creating a time line and historical vocabulary such as first, next, then, after that.
-The children in Reception also build historical opportunities into their later topics looking at historical events such as the moon landing in their 'Space' topic and borrowing a loan box when they read 'Peepo' so they can experience looking at and handling artefacts and make comparisons with their own lives.
+To help develop their sense of time, 'Memory Boxes' have been introduced in each class so that children have a chance to start exploring historical concepts like chronology, creating a timeline and historical vocabulary such as first, next, then, after that.
+The children in Reception also build historical opportunities into their topics looking at historical events such as the moon landing in their 'Space' topic, investigating toys from the past and borrowing a loan box when they read 'Peepo' so they can experience looking at and handling artefacts and make comparisons with their own lives.